-In this article, we are going to show you how you can resolve “Sage 50 Cannot Connect to Company Data Location” issue.
+In this article, we are going to show you how you can resolve the “Sage 50 Cannot Connect To Company Data Location” issue.
 Sage 50 might lose the connection sometimes and you suddenly get a message Sage 50 can’t connect to your Sage 50 company data file’.
 There are a lot of reasons behind this issue and this issue can also harm the company file.

 - 1 What can Cause Sage 50 Cannot Connect to Sage 50 Company Data Location Issue

-- 2 What are the steps to resolve Sage 50 Cannot Connect to Company Data Location
+- 2 What are the steps to Resolve Sage 50 Cannot Connect To Company Data Location?

 - 3 Frequently Asked Questions